imagingbook/imagingbook-public/README.md

     PDF-related library code, separated from the main `imagingbook` library to minimize third-party dependencies.
 * **[imagingbook-sample-images](imagingbook-sample-images/)** <br>
-    Makes available a set of sample images used for demos and testing.
+    Provides a set of (JAR-packaged) sample images used for demos and testing.

 ### ImageJ Plugin Modules